News Polonia in USA Consulate Consular information

 1530 North Lake Shore Drive, Chicago, IL

-Consulate General of The Republic of Poland in Chicago serves residents of:
+Consulate General of The Republic of Poland in Chicago serves legal residents of:

 Arkansas, Illinois, Indiana, Iowa, Kansas, Louisiana, Michigan, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Wisconsin.